Start for free

 Understand customer needs

-Tips to create need of your product
+Tips to create need of your product:

 • Make customers see the benefits of your product rather than focussing too much on the feature as this will increase their level of urge for the product.